Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 You can get married without being present via proxy marriage.

-A double proxy marriage is allowed if you or your fiance is an active member of the U.S. Armed Forces or you are (or your fiance is) a resident of Montana.
+A double proxy marriage is allowed if you or your fiance is an active member of the U.S. Armed Forces or you are (or your fiancé is) a resident of Montana.
 If your fiance is a foreign national and you are an active service member or resident of Montana, you can still have a double proxy marriage.
 You do need an Apostille document if your spouse is a foreign national.
-This document is considered a form of authentification for the marriage.
+This document is considered a form of authentication for the marriage.

 Proxy marriages are legal in Montana, Colorado, Kansas, Texas, and California.
 Virtual weddings are allowed in Utah.
 Each of these states has different requirements to satisfy, however.
 For example, for the proxy wedding to be allowed in Colorado, one person must be either out of state or incarcerated.
 California only allows members of the military deployed for war are allowed to marry by proxy.
 You need to contact your local government to determine whether a proxy marriage is legally recognized there.